ROOFS: RObust biOmarker Feature Selection: Results

 \subsection{p.adjust filter achieves a more stable and predictive signature}

-Based on the results presented above, the p.adjust filter based on the union of BH-adjusted p-values from logistic regression (controlled for PD-L1) and t-test with 0.05 threshold was identified as the top-performing method for predicting the resistance to immunotherapy in the PIONeeR data.
-It demonstrated the highest optimism-corrected AUC (0.72) when fitted with the gradient boosting classifier.
-It also ranked among the most stable methods (S = 0.39).
-When benchmarked on semi-synthetic dataset, it achieved the highest TPR of 0.93 ± 0.06 at the expense of a quite high FPR of 0.1 ± 0.03.
-This was acceptable in our setting, as the cost of missing a true biomarker was considered to be higher than that of including redundant biomarkers.
-Importantly, unlike standard LASSO and Shapicant, a representative of wrapper methods, all p.adjust-derived features were selected in $>50\%$ of bootstrap samples, increasing the reliability of the resulting signature (Figure \ref{fig4}A).
+As described above, p.adjust, a filter method based on a union of features selected by a t-test and logistic regression controlled for PD-L1 at a 0.05 Benjamini-Hochberg-adjusted threshold, achieved the best predictive performance (optimism-corrected AUC of 0.72) and the best selection stability (S = 0.39) among the well-performing methods.

+In addition to global stability, we assessed the robustness of individual signature features.
+Unlike standard LASSO, a baseline embedded FS method, and Shapicant, a representative of wrapper methods, all p.adjust-derived features were selected in $>50\%$ of bootstrap samples, increasing the reliability of the resulting signature (Fig. \ref{fig4}A).

-Additionally, we evaluated the stability of the p.adjust models at the individual patient level as measured by the instability index \cite{Riley_Collins_2023} – the proportion of bootstrap models that classify a given patient differently compared to the full model (Figure \ref{fig4}B).
+We also evaluated the stability of the p.adjust models at the individual patient level as measured by the instability index \cite{Riley_Collins_2023} – the proportion of bootstrap models that classify a given patient differently compared to the full model (Fig. \ref{fig4}B).
 Ideally, the instability index should be elevated only for patients whose predicted probabilities lie close to the decision threshold of the full model.
 All models lacked this behavior.
-However, overall p.adjust improved patient-level stability: only 23.4\% of patients had an instability index exceeding 0.1, compared to 29.9\% for Shapicant and 32.0\% for LASSO.
-At the more strict threshold of 0.3, this proportion decreased to 9.4\% of patients for p.adjust, versus 12.4\% for Shapicant and 9.9\% for LASSO.
+However, overall p.adjust improved patient-level stability: only 24.4\% of patients had an instability index exceeding 0.1, compared to 27.1\% for Shapicant and 31.7\% for LASSO.

-Although the signature selected by the p.adjust on the full dataset comprised 22 features, bootstrap-derived subsets included up to 72 features (Figure \ref{fig4}C).
-We investigated this by repeating the experiment using subsampling without replacement at 80\% of the original sample size.
-Under subsampling, the inflation of selected subset size disappeared, while stability further increased and predictive performance was preserved.
-This suggests that the larger subset sizes observed with bootstrapping may result from over-representation of specific patient subclusters, increasing sample-specific signals that are weak in the full dataset.
-Therefore the sparsity instability of p.adjust appears to result from the bootstrapping procedure rather than the method itself.

-In conclusion, conducting the FS benchmark using \textit{roofs} and comparing the results obtained by multiple FS methods allowed us to improve performance and reliability from the baseline FS approach by identifying p.adjust as a method with optimal stability and AUC on the data with the real outcome and the best balance between TPR and FPR on the data with the simulated outcome.